martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 The problem with such sketchy-looking diagrams is that it is just more difficult for the audience to understand what the diagrams want to say.
 Therefore, just don't use these sketch modes.

+**Example:**
+The example below shows the difference when comparing the normal style with the sketch style.

 ![normal vs. sketch mode](diagrams/general-guideline_no-sketch-mode.png)

-The example above shows the difference when comparing the normal style with the sketch style.
 While I have to admit that the sketch style looks appealing, it adds visual clutter which is not neccessary, and therefore I would strongly vote for the normal style.